 For Muslims, Ramadan and Id al-Fitr are very special days.
 For Christians, one special week is the death and resurrection of Isa Al-Masih.
-In 2019, Ramadan begins two weeks after Easter.
+This year, Ramadan and Easter fall on dates near each other.

 You might not have known that these two holidays have similarities.
 Foremost is their focus on forgiveness of sins.
 Will Allah forgive all your sins this Ramadan?